Signatures of deconfined quark phases in binary neutron star mergers: Introduction

 The discovery of gravitational waves (GWs) from the BNS merger GW170817 by Advanced LIGO and Advanced VIRGO \cite{TheLIGOScientific:2017qsa}, complemented by the subsequent observations of electromagnetic (EM) counterparts by a host of earth and space-based telescopes \cite{GBM:2017lvd}, has ushered in the new field of multimessenger astronomy with GWs.
 It is now possible to indirectly probe the nature of the dense and hot matter created in BNS mergers through multimessenger observations.
 Numerical simulations with sophisticated multiphysics are required to model the highly dynamical post-merger evolution of BNS systems and bridge the gap between the fundamental physics of mergers and observational data.

-Sekiguchi et al. \cite{Sekiguchi:2011mc} and later Radice et al. \cite{Radice:2016rys} studied the impact of the appearance of hyperons in NS mergers by performing simulations with EOSs that include or exclude hyperons and comparing their predicted multimessenger signatures.
-They reported that the softening of the EOS due to the appearance of hyperons could result in the production of more compact and gravitationally unstable remnants.
-These changes in the postmerger dynamics were found to be imprinted in the amplitude and duration of the postmerger GW signal.

-More recently, the works by Most et al.~\cite{Most:2018eaw, Most:2019onn}, Bauswein et al.~\cite{Bauswein:2018bma, Bauswein:2020ggy}, Weigh et al.~\cite{Weih:2019xvw}, and Liebling et al.~\cite{Liebling:2020dhf} extended this approach to the study of QCD phase transitions.
+The works by Most et al.~\cite{Most:2018eaw, Most:2019onn}, Bauswein et al.~\cite{Bauswein:2018bma, Bauswein:2020ggy}, Weigh et al.~\cite{Weih:2019xvw}, Liebling et al.~\cite{Liebling:2020dhf}, and Blacker et al.~\cite{Blacker:2020nlq} extensively studied QCD phase transitions in BNS mergers by contrasting simulation results obtained with EOS models in which the QCD phase transition was included or excluded.
 Most et al.~\cite{Most:2018eaw, Most:2019onn} employed a chiral mean field model with a first order phase transition from hadrons to quarks, which also included hyperons.
-They found that, for their particular choice of EOS, a first-order QCD phase transition induced similar qualitative differences in the postmerger dynamics and the associated GW signal as the appearance of hyperons.
+They found that, for their particular choice of EOS, a first-order QCD phase transition induced similar qualitative differences in the postmerger dynamics and the associated GW signal as the appearance of hyperons \cite{Sekiguchi:2011mc, Radice:2016rys}.
 In particular, the appearance of quarks was rapidly followed by BH formation in their studies.
 They also identified a small dephasing in the postmerger GW signal, which was claimed to be a unique signature of the formation of quarks.
 However, it is not clear that such a dephasing is significant given the numerical uncertainties in their simulations.